|

 been used to develop programs that students could use to build items that

 are not only useful, but have value when completed.
+Students begin by designing a program that

 is simple, using a CAD environment and post- processed in Master Cam 5.5